-(y) Comprehensive income (loss)
+(z) Comprehensive income (loss)

-Comprehensive income is the change in equity during a period from transactions and other events and circumstances from non-shareholder sources and included net income and foreign currency translation adjustments.
-As of December 31, 2016 and 2017, accumulated other comprehensive income represented of foreign currency translation adjustments.
+Comprehensive income (loss) is the change in equity during a period from transactions and other events and circumstances from non-shareholder sources and included net income and foreign currency translation adjustments.
+As of December 31, 2017 and 2018, accumulated other comprehensive income is composed of foreign currency translation adjustments.

-(z) Treasury Stock
+(aa) Treasury stock